Code-Institute-Submissions/away-day/README.md

 I used the following hex colours, selecting using [Pixlr](https://www.pixlr.com/):

  - #05e680 is a light green that is the primary colour of the site.
 I used the satellite setting of the Google Maps API, so I wanted something that provided a good contrast to this, as well as evoking a sports field.
+When I was sourcing club and league logos
+ I visited the [English Premier League](https://www.premierleague.com/) and found something very close to this colour, then experimented with changing one or two digits in the hex colour code.
  - #8a2be2 is a violet that acts as a secondary colour, seen predominantly when hovering on links or items that customise the map.

 - Fonts - Titillium provided a font that gave me both an upper and lower case view that I liked.
 Looking at fonts is generally a pretty boring task but an important one nonetheless, Titillium provides upper case that allows for the creation of a good logo, and a lower case that could be used across the site without looking tired or cliche.
 - The icons I used for the search refine buttons are taken from [Font Awesome](https://fontawesome.com/)'s free package.
-- Miscellaneous Design Decisions

 ### User Stories